 It is also famous among anglers for it’s Conger population that inhabit the area both on the inside and outside.
 The breakwater is a perfect habit for them with the shelter of the wall and nearby boulders, coupled with the rocky outcrops it is an ideal area to target them.

 The inside of the Amlwch Harbour is not guarded/fenced so be careful if taking children.
 Fishing is easy enough as the breakwater itself is basically a large platform, tripod or against the wall with a rag to stop your rod being scratched.

 Amlwch Breakwater is a comfortable fishing venue, try crab nets down the side for free bait, prawns / crab etc, it can also help get your numbers up in the species hunt 🙂 more often than not we catch quite a few mini species doing this.
 Great for small Pollcock, Corkwing wrasse etc

 When fishing the rocky outcrops to the right hand side of Amlwch Breakwater (when facing the sea) there is a car park just further up than the Copper Kingdom.
 There is plenty of room and it never really has more than a few cars in it.
 It’s only a short walk too, down onto the rocks.

 When fishing Amlwch Breakwater there is a bit of a walk from the road or like me you will drive down a very rough path.
 Drive down to the left of the grey garage and you will be on the right path, there is room for a few cars only.
-It is only a short walk from this point though it maybe a little unnerving for some drivers due to proximity to the water and turning circle etc. It is you can park to the venue.
+It is only a short walk from this point though it maybe a little unnerving for some drivers due to proximity to the water and the turning circle etc. It is you can park to the venue.